kormax/apple-enhanced-contactless-polling/README.md

 Enhanced Contactless Polling (ECP) is a proprietary extension to the ISO/IEC 14443 (A/B) standard developed by Apple.

-It defines a custom data frame that a reader transmits during the polling sequence, giving an end device contextual info about the reader field, allowing it to select an appropriate applet even before any communication starts.
+It defines a custom data frame that a contactless reader has to transmit during the polling sequence, providing an end device with contextual info about the reader field, allowing it to decide if it wants to resolve routing to a particular applet or system feature even before any back and forth communication starts.

 This extension:
 - Helps to make sure that end device will only start communication with the reader if it has something useful to do with it, avoiding error beeps and card clashing;